fullstorydev/android-shoppe-demo/README.md

 Sync gradle after the changes and your app should be fully instrumented with your org information.

+## Configure Crashlytics
+[Download Firebase config file](https://support.google.com/firebase/answer/7015592?hl=en) from your Firebase project, for your app, and add it to `java/app` folder

 ## Using the app

 The Shoppe is a super simple e-commerce application.
 Build and run the app on your emulator, you can: